KishanSadeesh/Backend/README.md

-Of course.
-Here is a complete README.md file for your project.
-You can copy and paste this directly into a README.md file in your project's root directory.

 Smart Task Planner
 A simple yet powerful backend API that uses AI to break down high-level user goals into a detailed, actionable plan with tasks, dependencies, and timelines.